Warder Clyde Allee: Publications

 Allee's dedication to research resulted in more than 200 papers and over a dozen books, including Animal Aggregations: A Study in General Sociology (1931), Animal Life and Social Growth (1932), The Social Life of Animals (1938), Principles of Animal Ecology, co-authored by Alfred E. Emerson, Orlando Park, Thomas Park, and Karl P. Schmidt (1949), and Cooperation among Animals, with Human Implications (1951).

 Commemoration, death, and legacy

 Many biologists and historians believe that Allee's reputation was diminished by the work of another ecologist, George C. Williams.
 Williams's work, Adaptation and Natural Selection (1966), refutes Allee's research on group cooperation by stressing the importance of individual selection and providing samples that invalidated the idea of group selection.

 However, the research and legacy of Allee is still recognized and discussed today as many scientists remain interested in the principles behind the Allee effect.
 In 1973, the Animal Behavior Society began to offer the W.C.
 Allee Award for the best presentation of an ethological work of research by a student in a juried competition held at their annual meeting.

-Allee died in Gainesville, Florida, aged 69, in 1955.
+Allee died in Gainesville, Florida, aged 69, in 1955, a widower.
+He was survived by his two daughters.